 The trope is usually all the motivation one needs if they are a Troll.
-See also The Gadfly, who does things that Trolls do, but for amusement.
+See also The Gadfly, who does things that Trolls do, but for reasons besides amusement.

 In the first chapter, Ryuk, a god of death, drops his notebook of death in the human world because he's bored.
 It falls into the hands of Light Yagami, who decides to use it to try bending the world to his will because, he explains, he too is bored, though his boredom extends to the point of outright disgust.
 He plays far too many unnecessary — but entertaining — mind games with the police for it to be anything else.

 Light's primary antagonist L, a supergenius detective, as an expy of Sherlock Holmes chases Light's alter ego for the lulz.
 Part of L's reputation, again like Sherlock Holmes, is that he refuses to take on a case that doesn't interest and challenge him, even though he's leagues above the rest of the world's police.

 L's behavior is imitated by his fellow detectives and successors Near (who wants to win the game) and Mello (who wants to defeat Near in the game).

 This is why Kaito Kid does things like tie-dye people's underpants while they're still wearing them, use blinding pink sleeping-gas, and flip Aoko's skirt.
 On the part of the author, this is probably why Kaito has a phobia of fish and can't ice-skate.